 Microsoft Endpoint Manager is a mobile application management (MAM) and mobile device management (MDM) provider.
 It helps manage devices, and manage apps on devices in your organization.
 You configure policies, and then deploy these policies to users and groups.
 You can create and deploy policies that install apps, configure device features, enforce PIN requirements, block compromised devices, and more.

-If you currently use Group Policy to manage your Windows 10 devices, you can also use Group Policy to manage Windows 11 devices.
+If you use Group Policy to manage your Windows 10 devices, then you can also use Group Policy to manage Windows 11 devices.
 In Endpoint Manager, there are administrative templates and the settings catalog that include many of the same policies.
 Group Policy analytics analyze your on-premises group policy objects.